 Important CentOS java-1.7.0-openjdk Security Update

-now available for Red Hat Enterprise Linux 5.
+one bug are now available for Red Hat Enterprise Linux 5.

 Red Hat Product Security has rated this update as having Important security

 impact.
 Common Vulnerability Scoring System (CVSS) base scores, which give

 detailed severity ratings, are available for each vulnerability from the

 The java-1.7.0-openjdk packages provide the OpenJDK 7 Java Runtime